Looking at portable Camping Fridges for sale? Our team answers all your questions – even the ones you didn’t know you wanted to ask!

 Most camping fridges can also be used as freezers – be sure to check the model specification on the camping fridge for sale.
 The models with freezer capability have a temperature range down to minus 18 degrees Celsius (or more).
 The popular Waeco CFX Fridge Range can reach minus 22 degrees Celsius.

 Some camping fridges let you use it as either a fridge or a freezer, while others can run as both a fridge and freezer at the same time.
 These are known as Dual Zone or Combi camping fridges because they contain separate compartments.

 It totally depends on what you need.
 Camping fridges vary in price from as little as around $175 for a basic cooler up to almost $2,000 for a mammoth portable fridge with all the extras.
 For example, for just under $1,600, you can get the Waeco CFX-95DZ2 – a 95 litre dual zone portable fridge/freezer with a 5-year warranty, USB charging outlet for mobile phones and tablets, a dedicated smartphone app and WiFi connectivity, an alarm and more.
 This is the bees knees of camping fridges!

 How long do camping fridges last?

 Again, it depends on what you buy and how well you look after it.
 Most fridge manufacturers offer a two or three year warranty, whereas the Waeco CFX camping fridges come backed with a five year warranty.
-If longevity is a consideration, we recommend you opt for a premium brand such as Waeco, Engel or Camec – all these guys back their fridges with solid warranties and importantly have national service agent support and spare parts networks.
+If longevity is a consideration, we recommend you opt for a premium brand such as Waeco, Engel, Evakool or Camec – all these guys back their fridges with solid warranties and importantly have national service agent support and spare parts networks.